-Chimes Comedy Idea Believing that it's better to toss roses while the recipient can still smell the flowers, NBC has pre-sented a set of chimes to Carroll Carroll, the bright script writer who thought up the idea of using the chimes for comedy relief on Bing Crosby's Kraft show.
-At the hand of Don Gilman, NBC vice president, Carroll was presented with a set of charge in a set of chronium-plated gongs, engraved with the inscription: To Carroll Carroll, the Ding-Dong Daddy of KMH, from the National Broad-casting Company.
+Chimes Comedy Idea

+Believing that it's better to toss roses while the recipient can still smell the flowers, NBC has presented a set of chimes to Carroll Carroll, the bright script writer who thought up the idea of using the thought up the idea of using the chimes for comedy relief on Bing Crosby's Kraft show.
+At the hand of Don Gilman, NBC vice president, Carroll was presented with a set of chromium-plated gongs, engraved with the inscription: To Carroll Carroll, the Ding-Dong Daddy of KMH, from the National Broadcasting Company.